openssl/tools/release-tools/DO-RELEASE.md

    locations: currently /v/openssl/www/source and /v/openssl/ftp/source
 2. Move OpenSSL release files from holding area to ~openssl/dist/old By doing this the script wont try and make a release again with old files.
 3. Mail the release message.
-This is sent to openssl-dev openssl-users and openssl-announce (it needs to be approved in openssl-announce).
+This is sent to openssl-project openssl-users and openssl-announce (it needs to be approved in openssl-announce).
 The subject line is `OpenSSL version xxx released`.

 ## do-release options